Biancaa-R/Goat-disease-prediction-using-AIOT-/README.md

 5. https://helloworld.co.in/article/mqtt-raspberry-pi-esp32

 Note: Initial attempt to use tensorflow api for bounding boxes is set for future and I decided to go with YOLOv8n instead as there were unresolved version clashes when using tf api with 1 and 2 ...YOLO   was an easier option to try.
 So probably in future I would fix the bugs with tensor api

+Tool used for annotation: LabelImg from the xml files , annotations were converted to yolo 1.1 format ie txt